cudmore/pie/readme-web.md

 **Streaming**.
 Will start streaming the camera to the web page.
 If the stream fails to start the first time, try turning it off and then on again.
 If it still does not work, refresh the page in the browser.

 **Arm**.
 When checked, the PiE server will wait for an input trigger (Input Pins - triggerIn).
+Arming is only available when 'Configure - Allow Arming' is on.
 Turning 'Arm' on will force 'Repeat Forever' off and 'Number of Repeats' to 1.
-Arming is only available when 'Config - Allow Arming' is on.
-When 'Arm' is on and an input trigger is received, a pre-trigger video recording will be saved.
+When 'Arm' is on and an input trigger is received, video recording begins and a pre-trigger video recording will be saved.
 The duration of the pre-trigger video is set in 'Configure - Pre Trigger Buffer (sec)'.

 **Last Action**.
 Is updated with the last action the PiE server took.
 This is normally updated in response to clicking interface buttons.